akihikodaki/dts/test_plans/dual_vlan_test_plan.rst

 Enable vlan header QinQ on port ``0`` firstly to support set TPID::

-    testpmd> vlan set qinq on 0
+    testpmd> vlan set extend on 0

 Check whether the mode is set successfully::